rnlclrnc/Eco-Track-Carbon-Footprint-Calculator-and-Reducer-App/README.md

 **EXPLANATION OF HOW OOP PRINCIPLES WERE APPLIED
 **

 **Encapsulation:**
 Data (e.g., user inputs, emission values) is stored within classes and accessed through methods to ensure secure and organized management.

 **Inheritance:**
 Specialized classes inherit common properties and methods from base classes.

 **Polymorphism:**
 Overridden methods allow the program to handle similar operations differently based on context.

 **Abstraction:**
 Unnecessary implementation details are hidden, providing a simplified interface.

-DETAILS OF THE CHOSEN SDG AND ITS INTEGRATION INTO THE PROJECT